European Workshops in International Studies (EWIS)

 WS S: Human rights, humanitarianism, security: beyond the sovereign politics of life

-Convenors: Chenchen Zhang (University of Copenhagen, Denmark) / Polly Pallister-Wilkins (University of Amsterdam, Netherlands)
+Convenors: Chenchen Zhang (University of Copenhagen, Denmark) / Polly Pallister-Wilkins (VU University Amsterdam, Netherlands)

 The proliferation of the international human rights regime and the development of humanitarian governance in the second half of the 20th century have presented humanity or human life as a limit on the exercise of sovereign power.
 However, the literature inspired by the concepts of biopolitics and biopower has drawn attention to the originary and paradoxical relation of both rights and human life to sovereignty.